-This is a page about modern introductions to unidirectional motion.
-It's only a stub at present.
+This page on "metric-first kinematics" is only a stub at present.
 Look for more here soon.

 Scientific objectives: The objective here is to examine advantages of a metric-first approach to the description of motion, starting as early as a student's first introduction to unidirectional kinematics.
 Like the metric equation itself, the approach starts from the vantage point in flat spacetime of a single map-frame of yardsticks and synchronized clocks, but it explicitly recognizes that time-elapsed on a traveler's clock must be considered separately.